UniversalDependencies/docs/_tr/tokenization.md

 ---
 layout: base
 title:  'Tokenization'
-permalink: tr/overview/tokenization.html
 ---

 # Tokenization

 **This document is a work-in-progress proposal.
 See http://universaldependencies.org for current/accepted specification**

 Word tokenization of Turkish is similar to the other languages writting using Latin alphabet.
 However, syntactic analysis of Turkish requires sub-word units as syntactic tokens.
 These tokens are called *inflectional groups* (IGs), and typically determined at the time of morphological analysis.